-8.107 SPRING
+8.111 \SPRING

-With this option the force-displacement relationship can be defined for spring elements.
+With this option the force-displacement relationship can be defined for spring elements (cf. Sections 6.2.40,6.2.41 and 6.2.42).
 There is one required parameter ELSET and there are optional parameters NONLINEAR and ORIENTATION.
 With the parameter ELSET the element set is referred to for which the spring behavior is defined.
 This element set should contain spring elements only.
 With the parameter NONLINEAR the user can specify that the behavior of the spring is nonlinear, default is a linear behavior.
 Finally, the ORIENTATION parameter can be used to define a local orientation of the spring for SPRING1 and SPRING2 elements.